Gabriel Coury

-Gabriel Georges Coury VC (13 June 1896 – 2 February 1956), was an English recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Gabriel George Coury VC (13 June 1896 – 23 February 1956), was an English recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Early years

-Born on 13 June 1896 in Liverpool, Lancashire, to Lebanese parents, Coury was educated at Stonyhurst College from 1907 to 1913.
+Born on 13 June 1896 in Liverpool, (then part of Lancashire), to an Armenian-Lebanese father from Alexandria and a French mother of Lebanese origin from Beirut, Coury was educated at Stonyhurst College from 1907 to 1913.
 He worked as an apprentice in a cotton brokerage when World War I broke out.
-Coury volunteered to join Kitchener's New Army in 1914.
+Coury volunteered to join Kitchener's Army in 1914.

 Victoria Cross

 While Coury was a second lieutenant in the 3rd Battalion, The South Lancashire Regiment (The Prince of Wales's Volunteers) (attached to the 1/4th Battalion, South Lancashire Regiment, the pioneer battalion of the 55th (West Lancashire) Division), he performed deeds on 8 August 1916, near Arrow Head Copse, France, for which he was awarded the VC.
 His actions also earned him a promotion to full lieutenant.